People

 Profile

-I joined the School of Museum Studies in 2013 as a PhD Researcher and as a Research Assistant for RCMG in 2014, supporting The Cultural Value of Engaging with Museums and Galleries as part of Arts and Humanities Research Council’s Cultural Value project.
+I joined Museum Studies at Leicester in 2013 as a PhD Researcher and as a Research Assistant for RCMG in 2014, supporting the Cultural Value of Engaging with Museums and Galleries as part of the Arts and Humanities Research Council’s Cultural Value project.
 In 2016 I started working as a Research Associate (maternity cover), I became a core member of the team in 2017, and a Senior Research Associate in 2019.
 I lead and collaborate with RCMG colleagues on diverse research projects working with a range of academics, researchers, and professionals from the sector and beyond, that enable cultural organisations to become more ambitious and impactful in nurturing more equitable and inclusive societies.
-Prior to this I worked in museums and galleries an educator specialising in working with marginalised and excluded individuals and groups.
-I worked in UK institutions - Modern Art Oxford, Compton Verney, Midlands Art Centre, and The New Art Gallery Walsall and as a council member and area representative for Engage (the National Association for Gallery Education).
-I also worked as an Associate Lecturer in Art History and Curating at Manchester School of Art Manchester Metropolitan University.
+Prior to this I worked in museums and galleries as an educator specialising in working with marginalised and excluded individuals and groups.
+I worked in UK institutions - Modern Art Oxford, Compton Verney, Midlands Art Centre, and the New Art Gallery Walsall and as a council member and area representative for Engage (the National Association for Gallery Education).
+I also worked as an Associate Lecturer in Art History and Curating at Manchester School of Art, Manchester Metropolitan University.

 Research